gonicus/clacks/doc/intro.rst

   $ sudo adduser $USER gosa

 You might need to re-login to make the changes happen.
-After that, start the gosa-ng client inside the activated virtual environment::
+After that, start the clacks client inside the activated virtual environment::

-  $ gosa-client -f
+  $ clacks-client -f

 Integration with PHP GOsa
 -------------------------

-The *GOsa agent* and *GOsa client* setup may be ok for playing around, but as of GOsa 2.7 you can configure an active communication between the ordinary PHP GOsa and the agent - which acts as a replacement for *gosa-si*.
+The *clacks agent* and *clacks client* setup may be ok for playing around, but as of GOsa 2.7 you can configure an active communication between the ordinary PHP GOsa and the agent - which acts as a replacement for *gosa-si*.

 .. warning::

-   While the GOsa agent series are under heavy development, it is recommended to try with GOsa 2.7 trunk.
+   While the clacks agent series are under heavy development, it is recommended to try with GOsa 2.7 trunk.
 You should be aware of not beeing able to replace all gosa-si functionality in the moment.

 -----------------

-To connection the web-based GOsa with the GOsa-agent you have to adjust the configuration slightly.
+To connection the web-based GOsa with the clacks agent you have to adjust the configuration slightly.
 There are two ways to do so, the first is to update the GOsa 2.7 configuration file directly ``/etc/clacks/config`` to include the following lines: